danielgancino/act2_si_225_group4/README.md

 Because of this, the repo was changed to PUBLIC.
 Will be changed back to PRIVATE when everything is committed.

 The notebook is organized and divided into sections from 1 to 11.
-Starting with the reading of the dataset and finishing with the conclusion of the analysis of the main findings.
+Starting with the reading of the dataset and finishing with the conclusion of the analysis with the main findings.

-For this proyect, we use Python as the main language for coding, Pandas as the main library for doing the analysis and exploration.
+For this project, we use Python as the main coding language, Pandas as the main library for doing the analysis and exploration.
 And matplotlib.pyplot as the library for creating plots for making the graphs, the use of this library is in section 10.

 Daniel Gancino - danielgancino